 In 2013, he made history as the first male Brit since 1936 to win Wimbledon.
 He returned in 2016 to take home the Wimbledon trophy for a second time when he defeated Milos Raonic.

-Murray has earned a total of $62,051,232 in prize money and his brand deals included Under Armour, Standard Life, Head and Jaguar, according to Forbes.
+Murray has earned $62.8 million in prize money and his brand deals have included Under Armour, Standard Life, Head and Jaguar, according to Forbes.

-As the No. 5-ranked men's tennis player in the world, Rafael Nadal has joined his rivals Roger Federer and Novak Djokovic in dominating 21st-century tennis so thoroughly that only a smattering of other men has been able to win anything worth winning in the last 15 years or so.
+As the No. 4-ranked men's tennis player in the world, Rafael Nadal has joined his rivals Roger Federer and Novak Djokovic in dominating 21st-century tennis so thoroughly that only a smattering of other men has been able to win anything worth winning in the last 15 years or so.
+He has won the first two Grand Slam tournaments of 2022, the Australian Open and the French Open.
+He has 22 Grand Slam titles to his credit, more than any man in history.

-The Spaniard has won $121 million over the course of his two-decade career, according to Forbes, but he earns nearly double his on-court pay through corporate contracts and celebrity endorsement deals, which include partnerships with Nike, Kia, and Santander.
+The Spaniard has won $130.7 million over the course of his two-decade career, according to Spotrac.
+But, Forbes reported, he earns nearly double his on-court pay through corporate contracts and celebrity endorsement deals, which include partnerships with Nike, Kia and Santander.

-Ranked No. 1 in the world among male tennis players, Novak Djokovic has won 20 majors, which ties him with his rivals Roger Federer and Rafael Nadal for the most ever.
-Three of those victories were the most recent French Open, Australian Open, and Wimbledon, which he won consecutively in 2021.
+Novak Djokovic has won 20 majors, which ties him with his rival Roger Federer and puts him two behind Rafael Nadal for the most ever.
+Three of those victories were the 2021 French Open, Australian Open and Wimbledon.

 Roger Federer just might be the best male tennis player ever to walk onto the court -- but his status as a cash cow goes way beyond just tennis.
-He was the highest-paid athlete in the world across all sports in 2020, according to Forbes.
-With $90 million in 2021 alone, he's No. 7 now.
+On Forbes' 2022 list of the highest-paid athletes in the world across all sports, he ranked No. 7, despite not playing a match after June 2021 because of a lingering knee injury that required surgery.
+In his $90.7 million in earnings in the past year, only $700,000 of it came from the court, per Forbes.

-The lion's share of his riches comes from endorsement deals, including those with Wilson, Mercedes-Benz, Rolex and Lindt.
-On the court, he's won $130 million after winning a record-tying 20 Grand Slam titles and spending a record 302 weeks ranked No. 1 in the world.
+The lion's share of his riches comes from endorsement deals, including those with Wilson, Mercedes-Benz, Rolex and Uniqlo.
+On the court, he's won $130.6 million and 103 titles, including 20 Grand Slam championships.
+He has won Wimbledon eight times but will miss this year's event as his recovery continues.

 More From GOBankingRates